REPORTS TO: Chicago Rents Project Manager

 - Good working knowledge/skills with Microsoft Office Suite of products including, but not limited to, Word, PowerPoint, Excel required.

-- All Chicago is an equal opportunity employer and seeks to employ qualified individuals based on individual merit.
+- All Chicago values a diverse workplace and strongly encourages women, people of color, LGBTQ individuals, people with disabilities, members of ethnic minorities, foreign-born residents, and veterans to apply.
+All Chicago is an equal opportunity employer and seeks to employ qualified individuals based on individual merit.
 All Chicago does not discriminate against any individual with respect to the terms and conditions of employment based on that individual’s race, sex, age, religion, color, national origin, disability, genetic information, marital status, veteran status, sexual orientation, gender identity or expression, housing status, or any other non-merit factor protected under state, local or federal laws.
 Equal Employment Opportunity applies to all personnel actions such as recruiting, hiring, compensation, benefits, promotions, training, transfer, termination, and opportunities for training.
 All Chicago is committed to a fair and equitable workplace where everyone is a respected and valued member of the team.

-Compensation Salary is in the $41,000 - $54,400 range, commensurate with experience.
+- Salary is in the $44,700 - $59,400 range, commensurate with experience.
 Comprehensive benefits package (with some employee contributions) includes medical, dental, vision insurance, and disability.
 Employer-matched retirement plan.
 Generous paid leave.